Frequently Asked Questions

 - With more than 8 guests we operate either 2 vans, a 10-15 seater or mini-bus (19 or 24-seater)

 In Italy, Spain and France any vehicles larger than a 9-seater van will not be able to enter small towns or historical centers.
-So we always choose vehicles as indicated above that allow us to access areas of towns and cities that other larger vehicles would be restricted to.
-Their size also allows us to travel along local roads, across breath-taking mountain passes to find charming villages and picturesque vistas which lie most time beyond the well-worn tourist trails where large motor coaches cannot go.
+So we always choose vehicles as indicated above that allow us to access areas of towns and cities where larger vehicles would be restricted.
+Choosing smaller vehicles also allows us to travel along local roads and across breathtaking mountain passes to find charming villages and picturesque vistas which lie beyond the well-worn tourist trails.
 For added convenience, we usually drive into the center of small villages and old towns to park beside charming accommodations and intimate local restaurants.

 Private transfers to and from the airport can be arranged as part of your all-inclusive land arrangement.

 On some itineraries and dependent on group size you may have Audrey as your personal driver-guide, so you are in good hands!

 How much driving depends on your personally chosen activities and locations on your customized itinerary package.
 Generally, we design our private tours so that there is as little time as possible in the vehicle and plenty to see.
 We travel along the scenic route wherever possible, meaning you’ll see more of the countryside and local village life.
 Inevitably, there are days when traveling between locations may involve freeway driving and more mileage.
 Generally we try to do at least two to three attraction stops and comfort, meal stops.
 It would be as if you had rented a car, without having to drive or concern yourself with directions, maps and the possibility of getting lost or not speaking the language.

 Some of the most memorable sightseeing can only be accomplished on foot.
 Cities like Venice and Florence, to name a few, are made for walking.
 You must be able to sustain extended periods of time walking and standing (anywhere from 3 to 4 hours).